awslabs/aws-sdk-v3-js-proxy/README.md

 which can be useful when developing other node utilities using this library.

 **Note:** `http_proxy` and `HTTP_PROXY` take precedence over `https_proxy` and `HTTPS_PROXY`.
-If you would like to change this behavior it can be specified in the [options](#options)
+If you would like to change this behavior it can be specified in the [options](#options).

 ## Install